wharvex/NewShank/README.md

-### Last updated: 3/27
+### Last updated: 4/9

 Recommended IDE: VSCode.
-As .csproj states, LLVMSharp.INterop Version=15.0.0-beta1 is used.
+As .csproj states, LLVMSharp.Interop Version=15.0.0-beta1 is used.

 We should use integer i64 and not i32 as IPA runs on i64.